KALAS908/Music-Streaming-Platform/README.md

 The application includes functionality for adding and deleting subscriptions, with validations and constraints as described below.

 # Features
-1. Add a Subscription
+## 1. Add a Subscription
-  Allows users to add new subscriptions to the platform.
+  - Allows users to add new subscriptions to the platform.
 The following business rules apply:
-  Validation Rules:
+  - Validation Rules:
-  If there is already a subscription with the same userId, plan, and startDate, the request will be rejected.
+  - **If there is already a subscription with the same userId, plan, and startDate, the request will be rejected.**
-  The user will receive the message: "There is already a subscription with the same user, plan, and start date."
+  - **The user will receive the message: "There is already a subscription with the same user, plan, and start date."**

 Request Structure:
   # Music Streaming App - Backend Implementation